 Some loose fitting attire is permitted for hip-hop class as long as clothing is not restricting movement or distracting to other students.
-(Inappropriate clothing that has profanity, explicit language, disrespectful pictures Black split sole jazz sneakers are preferred, but clean street shoes are allowed.
+(Inappropriate clothing that has profanity, explicit language, disrespectful pictures Black split sole jazz shoes or sneakers are preferred, but clean street shoes purchased specifically for use in dance class are allowed.

 *End of the year recital performance may require a specific type of shoe.

 We request all ballet students come to class with hair secured neatly back, in a bun.
 Loose, fall in the face or flying hair draws a teacher’s focus away and distracts from her/his true purpose; attending to the student’s dancing.
 Loose hair also distracts the attention of the dancer who sports the loose hair!